Family Training Series

 - How to build a whole life following the exit from school

 - Understanding your social security benefits and work incentives

 The information in the sessions are targeted for families and educators, although other community members who are interested in transition are welcome.
 In addition to the presentation, attendees have the opportunity to network with the presenters and other community members who have attended each session.
 This series is delivered in 2 hour sessions, once a month, during the school year from September to April.

-Please note as a result of health and safety precautions due to COVID-19, this year the 2021-2022 school year series will be web based.
+Please note as a result of health and safety precautions due to COVID-19, this year the 2022-2023 school year series will continue to be web based.

 If you have any questions regarding the training series, please email Emily Harris, [email protected] or call (503) 750-9776